ElliotMillington/Working-Memory-VR-Experiment/README.md

 ### Note on System Testing

-System was created using a Windows 10 system therefore any subsequent builds taht were testing were using the Windows 10 platform.
-However, steps were taken to ensure that system should be compatible with other platforms, despite being untested.
+System was created using a Windows 10 system therefore any subsequent builds that were tested were done so using the Windows 10 platform.
+However, steps were taken to ensure that the system should be compatible with other platforms, despite being untested.

-However, accessing the project within the Unity Editor(outlined futher in <a href="https://github.com/ElliotMillington/Working-Memory-VR-Experiment/blob/main/README.md#how-to-use">How to Use</a>) will work across platforms.
+Accessing the project within the Unity Editor (outlined futher in <a href="https://github.com/ElliotMillington/Working-Memory-VR-Experiment/blob/main/README.md#how-to-use">How to Use</a>) will work across platforms.

 ## Variables
 <p>